|Assignee:||Chris Cannam||% Done:|

 ActiveRecord::StatementInvalid (PGError: ERROR: column "authorships.id" must appear in the GROUP BY clause or be used in an aggregate function LINE 1: SELECT * FROM "authorships" WHERE (LOWER(name_on_paper) LIKE... ^ : SELECT * FROM "authorships" WHERE (LOWER(name_on_paper) LIKE '%sandler%' OR LOWER(email) LIKE '%sandler%') GROUP BY name_on_paper, institution, email ORDER BY name_on_paper LIMIT 100): vendor/plugins/redmine_bibliography/app/controllers/publications_controller.rb:211:in `autocomplete_for_author'

 This is presumably something where Postgres is stricter than MySQL.

-#1 Updated by Chris Cannam about 8 years ago
+#1 Updated by Chris Cannam over 8 years ago

 - Description updated (diff)

 If a select expression includes a GROUP BY clause, then there are restrictions on the form that the SELECT clause can take.
 To be specific, each select-item in the SELECT clause (including any that are implied by an asterisk shorthand) must be single-valued per group.
 Thus, such select-items must not include any reference to any column of table T that is not mentioned in the GROUP BY clause itself -- unless that reference is the argument, or part of the argument, to one of the aggregate functions COUNT, SUM, AVG, MAX, or MIN, whose effect is to reduce some collection of scalar values from a group to a single such value.